 You are protected under employment law as a “worker” against workplace discrimination.

 A “worker” is not only defined as an employee but ALL working people.

-If you are self-employed, working through an agency, a director or partner you will be protected under the discrimination laws.
-You also therefore are protected even if you may not have a standard contract of employment.
+So, if you are self-employed, working through an agency, a director or a partner, you will be protected under the discrimination laws.
+You also, therefore, are protected even if you may not have a standard contract of employment.

 Workplace discrimination cases can be highly complex so it is advisable to get expert legal advice.

 Get in touch with us if you are looking for a No Win Fee Employment Law Solicitor to discuss your case.